What Is the Cost of Developing a Healthcare App?

 More than a third of respondents in the 2018 Deloitte Health Care Consumer survey said they wanted such self-diagnosis and connection to doctors and nurses features in an app.
 Mobile solutions for doctor-patient communication are a crucial building block of effective treatment.
 Doctor-on-demand apps with live chat or apps for scheduling appointments contribute to the growing trend of flexible communication.

+Learn more about secure messaging in healthcare from our article.
 You might want to integrate:

 Communication functionality also requires: